Natürliche Hautpflege im Winter: Ein umfassender Leitfaden

 Nourishing lip balm

 A homemade lip balm made from beeswax, coconut oil, and honey offers protection and care for chapped lips.
-You can take the balm with you in a small jar and, like hand cream, keep it in one of the places you spend a lot of time during the day.
+In a small container, you can easily take the balm with you and, similar to hand cream, keep it wherever you spend a lot of time during the day.

-A little extra tip: Lip balm is not only wonderful for your lips, but can also care for irritated skin under your nose, especially during cold season.
+A little extra tip: Lip balm is not only wonderful for the lips, but can also soothe irritated skin under the nose, especially during cold and flu season.

-Another extra tip if you're breastfeeding: Sometimes sore nipples also benefit from lip balm.
-However, it's important to make sure it only contains ingredients that are safe for your baby.
+Another extra tip if you're breastfeeding: Sore nipples can also benefit from lip balm.
+However, it's important to make sure that the lip balm only contains ingredients that are safe for your baby.
 Honey, for example, is very unhealthy for infants in their first year.

 Special care: Cleopatra beauty bath with zeolite and (plant) milk

-A soothing bath during the cold season can do wonders for your skin.
-A Cleopatra bath with zeolite and milk (plant or cow's milk) offers a luxurious combination of skin cleansing and care.
-Zeolite detoxifies and remineralizes the skin, while milk provides softness and moisture.
-Simply add a few tablespoons of zeolite and two cups of milk to your bathwater (maximum 38°C).
-Also add half a shot glass of microorganisms .
-More on this below.
+A soothing bath during the cold season can work wonders for your skin.
+A Cleopatra bath with zeolite and milk (plant or cow's milk) offers a luxurious combination of cleansing and nourishing properties.
+Zeolite detoxifies and provides the skin with minerals, while milk ensures softness and moisture.
+Simply add a few tablespoons of zeolite and two cups of milk to your bathwater, which should be no hotter than 38°C (18°F).
+You can also add half a shot glass of microorganisms .
+More on that below.

-1. Drink enough: Even in winter, it's important to drink enough to hydrate your skin from within.
+1. Drink enough fluids: Even in winter, it's important to drink enough to hydrate your skin from the inside out.
 You should drink at least 2 liters of water and unsweetened tea throughout the day.
-We have self-motivation tips and support tips for staying hydrated on our blog.
-We'd like to dedicate an entire post to this.
+We have self-motivation and support tips for staying hydrated on our blog.
+We'd like to dedicate a whole post to this topic.
 Coming soon.

-2. Healthy diet: A balanced diet with plenty of vegetables and omega-3 fatty acids supports healthy skin.
-Find many tips for beautiful and healthy skin from within in our article "11 Powerful Anti-Aging Foods – Beauty from Within."
-A healthy gut flora is crucial for healthy skin.
-So, make sure you also eat foods with valuable bacterial cultures, such as yogurt.
+2. Healthy eating: A balanced diet rich in vegetables and omega-3 fatty acids supports skin health.
+Find many tips for beautiful and healthy skin from within in our article "11 Power Anti-Aging Foods – Beauty from Within."
+A healthy gut flora is also crucial for healthy skin.
+Therefore, be sure to include foods with beneficial bacterial cultures, such as yogurt, in your diet.

-4. Soft clothing: An often forgotten and underestimated tip is to wear clothing with soft and smooth fabrics made from natural materials like cotton to avoid skin irritation.
-Anything rough and scratchy will irritate already irritated, dry winter skin.
+4. Gentle clothing: An often forgotten and underestimated tip is to wear clothing made of soft and smooth fabrics from natural materials like cotton to avoid skin irritation.
+Anything rough and scratchy will only irritate already sensitive, dry winter skin.

-5. Sun protection: Equally underrated: sun protection in winter!
-Don't forget sun protection, because even in winter, the sun can damage your skin, even if it's not very strong.
-UV rays still penetrate and stress the skin.
+5. Sun protection: Equally underestimated: sun protection in winter!
+Don't forget sun protection, because even in winter the sun can damage your skin, even if it's not very strong.
+UV radiation still penetrates and puts a strain on the skin.

 1. Zeolite face masks: Mix zeolite with water or rose water for a detoxifying face mask.
 Stir a small amount of water into the zeolite powder until a paste forms.
-Apply this to cleansed skin and leave it on until dry, then remove it with lukewarm water.
-Your skin will be super cleansed and matte for a long time.
+Apply this to cleansed skin and leave it on until dry, then rinse with lukewarm water.
+Your skin will be deeply cleansed and have a long-lasting mattifying effect.

-2. Healing clay as a gentle exfoliator: Use healing clay mixed with a little water as a gentle exfoliator for your face and body.
-Rub the mixture over your skin in gentle circular motions and then rinse it off with lukewarm water.
+2. Healing clay as a gentle scrub: Use healing clay mixed with a little water as a gentle scrub for face and body.
+Rub the mixture over the skin in gentle circular motions and then wash it off with lukewarm water.

 3. Zeolite in dental care: Zeolite can be used as a natural ingredient in homemade toothpastes to support oral hygiene.
-Simply dip a moistened toothbrush into the zeolite and brush your teeth.
+Simply dab a moistened toothbrush in zeolite and brush your teeth with it.

-4. Healing clay as dry shampoo: For a quick freshening boost for your hair, you can use healing clay as a dry shampoo.
-To do this, dust the healing clay onto your hair, sectioning at a time, and then comb through your hair with a natural hairbrush to remove excess healing clay.
+4. Healing clay as dry shampoo: For a quick boost of freshness, healing clay can be used as a dry shampoo.
+Simply dust your hair with the healing clay, section by section, and then comb through with a natural bristle hairbrush to remove any excess.

-5. Zeolite baths for the whole body: A full-body bath with zeolite can help cleanse the body of toxins and soothe the skin.
-Simply add 2-3 tablespoons of zeolite to your bathwater.
+5. Zeolite baths for the whole body: A full-body bath with zeolite can help rid the body of toxins and soothe the skin.
+Simply add 2-3 tablespoons of zeolite to the bathwater.

 STEINKRAFT Zeolite is the best skin cosmetic: Detox masks made from zeolite and healing clay

-Microorganisms are becoming increasingly important in natural skincare.
-These little helpers can support the balance of skin flora and thus contribute to skin health and resilience, especially during the winter months when dry skin is a common challenge.
-Check out our organic microorganisms.
-They're ideal for mixing into your own cosmetics or adding to your bathwater.
+Microorganisms are playing an increasingly important role in natural skincare.
+These tiny helpers can support the balance of the skin flora and thus contribute to the health and resilience of the skin, especially during the winter months when dry skin is a common challenge.
+Take a look at our organic microorganisms.
+They are ideal for mixing into your own cosmetics or adding to your bathwater.
 Natural skincare has never been easier.
-We think so.
+At least, that's what we think.

 Importance of microorganisms for the skin

-Microorganisms on the skin, especially beneficial bacteria, play an essential role in protecting the skin from harmful influences and maintaining its natural balance.
-They help strengthen the skin barrier and microbiome and regulate the skin's pH , which is especially important in winter when skin tends to be dry.
+Microorganisms on the skin, especially beneficial bacteria, play a vital role in protecting the skin from harmful influences and maintaining its natural balance.
+They help strengthen the skin barrier and the microbiome and regulate the skin's pH level , which is particularly important in winter when the skin tends to be dry.

-2. Fermented skincare: Fermented ingredients like sauerkraut juice or fermented rice water extract can be incorporated into DIY skincare products.
+2. Fermented skincare: Fermented ingredients such as sauerkraut juice or fermented rice water extract can be incorporated into DIY skincare products.
 These ingredients are rich in antioxidants and can help regenerate and nourish the skin.

-3. Skincare with Kombucha: Kombucha, a fermented tea beverage, can be used as part of a face mask or as a facial toner.
-It contains both probiotic bacteria and organic acids that can contribute to skin health.
+3. Skincare with kombucha: Kombucha, a fermented tea drink, can be used as part of a face mask or as a facial toner.
+It contains both probiotic bacteria and organic acids that can contribute to healthy skin.

-4. Skin care withAM+Plus organic microorganisms : Active microorganisms from Austrian organic herbs based on lactic acid bacteria are commonly used in gardening.
-They also do a great job in animal grooming and on our skin.
+4. Skin care withAM+Plus organic microorganisms : Active microorganisms from Austrian organic herbs, based on lactic acid bacteria, are normally used in gardening.
+They also do a great job in the grooming of animals and on our skin.

-Apply a few drops to your hands and rub in lovingly, or mix with hand cream in the palm of your hand, mix with water as a facial toner and add to your bath water together with zeolite.
+Apply a few drops to your hands and rub in lovingly, or mix with hand cream in the palm of your hand, mix with water as a facial toner and add to bathwater along with zeolite.

-In conclusion, natural skin care in winter isn't just about applying creams and balms.
-It's a holistic approach that includes care from the inside and out.
-Using natural products like zeolite and healing clay, as well as microorganisms, can be an excellent addition to your skincare routine to keep skin healthy and radiant in winter.
+In conclusion, natural skincare in winter isn't just about applying creams and balms.
+It's a holistic approach that includes care from the inside out.
+Using natural products like zeolite and healing clay, as well as microorganisms, can be an excellent addition to your skincare routine to keep your skin healthy and radiant throughout the winter.

 Leave a comment